BM-K/Korean-MTEB-Retrieval-Evaluators/README.md

   --batch_size 32 \
 ```
 The script encodes the corpus once, then performs semantic search for each query and evaluates with BEIR.
+> **Tip:**
+> If you keep large corpora, prefer running with a GPU for both SPLADE encoding and dense encoding.

 ## How it works
 ### SPLADE internals